iansuther/datasci/README.md

 # datasci
-reposirity for the data scientist course
+repository for the data scientist course